 It’s not everyday that one gets to visit a palace once owned and lived in by the King of England.
 But on June 15, that’s exactly what I did.

 The Royal Pavilion is different than other royal residences, past or present.
 From the get-go, when you first see the Pavilion, it immediately stands out.

 This former royal residence is no longer owned by the Crown and was sold to the Brighton & Hove City Council in 1850.

 According to the Royal Pavilion page on the Brighton Museums website, the Pavilion “started as a modest 18th century lodging house.
 Architect Henry Holland helped George, Prince of Wales, later King George IV, transform his humble seaside retreat into a handsome neo-classical villa — known as the Marine Pavilion.”

 The Pavilion has served many purposes over the past two centuries.
 The flamboyant bachelor’s paradise was used as a hospital during the First World War.

-Now, when we entered the Pavilion, we weren’t allowed to take photos in any of the rooms.
-All photos of the interior are property of Royal Pavilion & Museums, Brighton & Hove.
+We weren’t allowed to take photos in any of the rooms.
+All photos of the interior on this blog are property of Royal Pavilion & Museums, Brighton & Hove.

 Whatever you may think the palace looks like on the inside, it doesn’t.
-The Indo-Saracenic styles ends with the exterior and is heavily influenced by Asian cultures for the interior.
+The Indo-Saracenic style ends with the exterior and the interior is heavily influenced by Asian cultures.

 First up are the Reception Rooms.